 - Add all the ingredients to a small pitcher, or double for 4 drinks in a larger pitcher.

-- Stir well and fill glasses half way.
-Top the glasses off with your beer.
+- Stir well and fill 2 glasses half way.
+Top off with the beer, dividing between the glasses.

 - Garnish as desired.